SteliosGian/sagemaker-endpoint-deployment/README.md

 ## About The Project

 An AWS Sagemaker Model endpoint that loads a custom FastAPI (or other API framework) application from ECR (Elastic Container Registry) and exposes the endpoint outside of AWS via Serverless Lambda function and API Gateway.
-The Lambda function code and the API is outside the scope of this repository.
+The API code is outside the scope of this repository.

 ### Built With